Nathan-Franck/Embracing-Types-in-Typescript/README.md

 }
 ```

-Finally, it's possible to quickly Frankenstein together some new types by using some niche `&` type declarations, if you're short on patience and time, or don't like copy-pasting code:
+Finally, if you need to add some more to your existing types, it's possible to quickly Frankenstein together some new sub-types by using some niche `&` type declarations, if you're short on patience and time, or don't like copy-pasting code:

 ```typescript
 // CatSearchResult.ts